Takashiidobe/notes/src/books/the-little-book-of-semaphores/introduction.md

 #### Puzzle:

 - You eat lunch at 11:59 and Bob eats lunch at 12:01.
-Who ate lunch first? - You don\'t know who ate lunch first, because your clocks could be wrong.
+Who ate lunch first? - You don't know who ate lunch first, because your clocks could be wrong.

-- How can you guarantee that you will eat lunch before Bob tomorrow? - Tell him not to eat lunch until after you\'ve called him. - Eat lunch, and then call Bob. - This risks starvation (Bob can\'t eat until you call him, which you can sacrifice correctness for (tell him to eat at 12:30 his time anyway so he goes eventually)).
+- How can you guarantee that you will eat lunch before Bob tomorrow? - Tell him not to eat lunch until after you've called him. - Eat lunch, and then call Bob. - This risks starvation (Bob can't eat until you call him, which you can sacrifice correctness for (tell him to eat at 12:30 his time anyway so he goes eventually)).